-Drive the hook screw into the post by turning it by hand.
+Drive the hook screw into the post by turning it by hand or using pliers.

 Place the post into the post hole, with the hook facing the desired direction for hanging the hammock.
 Set the post into a plumb (vertically straight) position by setting a carpenter's level on the top or side and adjusting its placement.

 Mix a batch of quick-setting concrete in a bucket and pour it into the post hole, while an assistant holds the post steady.
 Fill the post hole with concrete to a point about 2 or 3 inches from the top.
-Hold the post in place for 10 to 20 minutes while the concrete hardens.
+Check the level again, then leave the post in place for while the concrete hardens.

 Install a second post, if necessary.
 Add 24 inches to the length of your hammock to determine how far your second post must be installed from the first.